Taking Your Own Dental Impression

 After removing your dental impression, give it a quick water rinse and very gently pat dry.
 Place impression in your mailer and return to company.

-Easy squeezy.
+Taking your own dental impression is easy squeezy.
 Not to mention you save a lot of money by going through an online night guard or mouth guard lab vs. paying a dentist.
 Hope this helps you feel confident about taking your own teeth impression.
 If you have ANY additional questions or concerns please feel free to ask or express in the comments section below.
 Thanks!